-- Meet in conference room in Death Valley for introductions and initial instruction on photographing landscapes under dark skies.
+- Meet at The Oasis in Death Valley at 11:00 a.m.
+PST for introductions.
 Late afternoon we will depart for Zabriskie Point for a night shoot.

 - We will break for a bite to eat before departing in the late afternoon for our night shoot at Zabriskie Point.

 - The evening will be guided shooting night landscapes at Zabriskie.